Endrem/ROTX-Solver/README.md

 [![Donate](https://img.shields.io/badge/donate-PayPal-yellow.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=XH8R7VFJQE3YQ&currency_code=USD)

 # ROTX-Solver
 This program is a ROTX solver written in Python.
-There's also a Rust version as my first Rust project was to port this.
+There's also a *Rust* port as my first Rust project.
 It's very fast.

 ## Description
 This ROTX solver takes a unique approach to solving for ROT by calculating the numerical 'distance' between each letter of both the dictionary set and the ciphered sentences.
 (Note: this ROTX solver only performs alphabetic rotations.)